A. B. Masilamani: Early life and family

 Masilamani is a third-generation Christian.
 Reverend Abel Bellary, the grandfather of Masilamani, was a Hindu from a priestly class.
 Both the Catholic and the Protestant missions spearheaded the missionary activity.
 It was the Protestant Canadian Baptist Mission and American Baptist Mission (now Samavesam of Telugu Baptist Churches), through which Abel Bellary became a Christian taking the name 'Abel' as his Christian name, retaining 'Bellary' as his surname.
 Bellary was ordained and served as a Baptist pastor.
 Later, the family chose the surname 'Abel Boanerges' as the family name ('Abel' to recognise the first person to become a Christian (and 'Boanerges' means sons of thunder).
 One of Bellary's sons is A. B Greshmon Paul.

 Masilamani was born to A. B Greshom Paul and A. B Saramma on 30 November 1914 in the princely state of Pitapuram, Andhra Pradesh, India.
 Masilamani means 'A Spotless Gem'.
-Unlike the Catholic priestly traditions, marriage is optional in the Protestant priestly traditions and Masilamani heeded the advise of his parents and married Vimala Masilamani in 1945.
+Unlike the Catholic priestly traditions, marriage is optional in the Protestant priestly traditions and Masilamani heeded the advice of his parents and married Vimala Masilamani in 1945.
 They have four children – Sujatha Prasad, Arathi Walter, Gordon Sunath and Joseph Kishore.
 His son, Rev. Dr. A.B Joseph Kishore is the senior pastor of New Life Community Church and Trinity Cathedral, Hyderabad, India.